 Students can receive an M.A. in anthropology as part of their work toward the Ph.D.
 The anthropology program does not accept students for a terminal M.A. degree.
 Please see below for general information about the MA program.
 Faculty of Arts and Sciences requirements for the master's degree also apply.Completion of a master's degree takes approximately two years.
-Requirements include 30 credits of coursework; a foreign language; a course in quantitative methods (for students in archaeology and physical anthropology) or a course in field methods (for students in cultural anthropology); a core course (cultural anthropology, archaeology, physical anthropology, or linguistics) or a written MA exam; and a research paper.
+Requirements include 30 credits of coursework; a foreign language; a course in quantitative methods (for students in archaeology and biological anthropology) or a course in field methods (for students in cultural anthropology); a core course (cultural anthropology, archaeology, biological anthropology, or linguistics) or a written MA exam; and a research paper.

 Complete MA requirements